Falcon-Punch/Advanced-Keylogger/README.md

 ### Log Files:

-Decrypted log files will be saved on the local computer before being sent via email.<br/>
+Encrypted log files will be saved on the local computer before being sent via email.<br/>

 ![logfiles](https://user-images.githubusercontent.com/24645219/44196435-c6a38300-a0f0-11e8-99f8-e7f13a748cd8.jpg)